-- 2021 Cohort 24 Baseline Results: provides results for the MAO and national HOS Total analytic samples including a summary of the number of participating members, the response rates, and demographic information.
-Detailed results are also provided for key health indicators derived from the HOS, such as physical component summary (PCS) and mental component summary (MCS) scores, Physical Functioning Activities of Daily Living (PFADL) scores, General Health and Comparative Health, Depression, Pain, Chronic Medical Conditions, Activities of Daily Living (ADLs), Healthy Days Measures, Body Mass Index (BMI), and Sleep Measures.
-In this section, demographic tables compare the MAO to the HOS Total, where estimates highlighted in red indicate groups in the MAO that are worse off than the overall HOS sample. - Appendix 1: describes the program, sampling methodology, survey administration, and the HOS 3.0 instrument.
+- 2022 Cohort 25 Baseline Results: provides results for the MAO and national HOS Total analytic samples including a summary of the number of participating members, the response rates, and demographic information.
+Detailed results are also provided for key health indicators derived from the HOS, such as physical component summary (PCS) and mental component summary (MCS) scores, Physical Functioning Activities of Daily Living (PFADL) scores, General Health and Comparative Health, Depression, Pain, Chronic Medical Conditions, Activities of Daily Living (ADLs), Healthy Days Measures, BMI, and Sleep Measures.
+In this section, demographic tables compare the MAO to the HOS Total, where estimates highlighted in red indicate groups in the MAO that are worse off than the overall HOS sample.
+Five questions were removed from the HOS in 2022: Arthritis of the Hip or Knee, Arthritis of the Hand or Wrist, Sciatica, Smoking, and Income. - Appendix 1: describes the program, sampling methodology, survey administration, and the HOS 3.0 instrument.
 Information is included about the questions used in the calculation of PCS and MCS scores, and case-mix adjustment of the scores. - Appendix 2: includes a table that reports PCS and MCS scores for each MAO in the state, the state total, and HOS Total.
-Two new tables provide distributions of PCS and MCS percentile scores for your MAO, the state total, and HOS Total. - References: lists journal articles, technical reports, and website references that are provided throughout the report.
+Two tables provide percentile distributions of PCS and MCS scores for your MAO, the state total, and HOS Total. - References: lists journal articles, technical reports, and website references that are provided throughout the report.